Tà Cú Mountain

 From the top of the mountain, there are views of the dragon fruit farms and rice paddies below.

-In the 1870s and 1880s, a Buddhist month named Tran Huu Duc led a group of Buddhist faithful in the construction of the Linh Son Truong Tho Pagoda.
+In the 1870s and 1880s, a Buddhist monk named Tran Huu Duc led a group of Buddhist faithful in the construction of the Linh Son Truong Tho Pagoda.
 After his death in 1887, a group of his followers built the lower Long Doan Pagoda.
 Then in 1958, a man named Truong Dinh Tri began construction of the 49 meter-long, seven meter-high reclining Buddha, as well as three additional smaller Buddha statues.

 There is a cave near the statues which has been named the Forefathers Cave.
 At the bottom of the cave is a small stream, which disappears into the cave floor.
 It is inside this cave that Tran Huu Duc spent much of his time in meditation.